Birdwatcher's Diary

 |

-Downloading directly into the software on the iPhone (requires BWD 4.2 or higher, and Internet access from the iPhone)
+Downloading directly into the software on the iPhone or Android device (requires Internet access from the iPhone)

 First, click on the name of any country or region in the list above (you must do this from a desktop/laptop computer, not from the iPhone/iPod Touch/iPad).This will download to your computer a file named XXXX.ZIP.
 Unzip ("extract" or "unstuff") this file and you will have a file named xxxx.lst.